biggaji/hbs-to-html/README.md

 # Hypothesis
-I built this package specfically because I want an easier way to generate or compile a handlebars file into html code that i could pass to my `nodemailer` html property without having setting up a server e.g(`expressjs`) basicallyjust  because i need to use handlebars as html with nodemailer.
+I built this package specfically because I want an easier way to generate or compile a handlebars file into html code that I could pass to my `nodemailer` html property without having to set up a server e.g(`expressjs`) basically just because I need to use handlebars as html templating engine with nodemailer.

 Apart from that most handlebars packages relies on a web server to work, some implementation details are not clear enough lol.

-So I need to build a simple package that helps me achieve my goal and offers the same capability as `express-handlebars`, but standalone, doesn't rely on a web server engine to work.
+So I need to build a simple package that helps me achieve my goal and offers the same capability as `express-handlebars`, but standalone, does not rely on a web server to work.
 IT JUST WORKS.

 # Installation